-However, if the police believe that you have broken these rules – or if you refuse to follow their instructions – a police officer may issue you with a fixed penalty notice for £60 (reduced to £30 if paid within 14 days).
+However, if the police believe that you have broken the law – or if you refuse to follow their instructions enforcing the law – a police officer may issue you with a fixed penalty notice for £60 (reduced to £30 if paid within 14 days).
 If you have already received a fixed penalty notice, the amount will increase to £120 and double on each further repeat offence, up to a maximum of £960.

-The government will keep this under review and will increase the penalties if it becomes clear that this is necessary to ensure compliance.
+The government will keep this under review and will increase the penalties if necessary to ensure compliance.

-Similarly, a business or venue operating in contravention with these measures will be committing an offence.
+Similarly, a business or venue operating in contravention of the law will be committing an offence.
 Local authorities (for example, Environmental Health and Trading Standards officers) will monitor compliance, with support from the police if appropriate.
-Businesses and venues that breach them will be subject to prohibition notices and fixed penalty notices.
-Businesses that continue to contravene the measures will be forced to close down.
+Businesses and venues that breach the law will be subject to prohibition notices and fixed penalty notices.
+Businesses that continue to contravene the law will be forced to close down.

 For both individuals and companies, if you do not pay, you may also be taken to court, with magistrates able to impose potentially unlimited fines.

 The measures set out in this guidance initially lasted for three weeks.
 The government has extended them as the scientific advice was clear they were still necessary to stop the coronavirus spreading.
 They will be looked at again every three weeks and relaxed when the evidence shows this is possible.